Learn How

 Instructions

-Lay the tortilla wrap flat out and spread the hummus over the bottom third.
-Put the lettuce above the hummus and arrange the carrot and avocado on top of the lettuce.
-Then, sprinkle the grated cheese on top.
+- Lay the tortilla wrap flat and spread the hummus over the bottom third.
+Place the lettuce above the hummus and arrange the carrot and avocado on top.
+Sprinkle the grated cheese on top.

-This colourful prawn burrito bowl is full of zing, and it provides four of your child’s 5-a-day!
+This colorful prawn burrito bowl is full of flavor and provides four of your child’s five-a-day!
 It takes 15 minutes to prepare (plus the time to pickle).

 You’ll need: